 As a full scholarship student, I received my BA from the Department of Political Science of Bilkent University (Ankara, Turkey) in 2002.
 I got my PhD from the Department of Political Science of University of Pittsburgh in 2007.
 Since 2008, I have been working at the Department of Political Science of Bilkent University.

 My research interests include ethnicity, ethnonationalism, civil-military relations, institutional theory (e.g. path dependence, informal institutions), Kurdish ethnopolitics and Turkish politics.
-I have published articles in such journals as European Political Science Review, European Journal of International Relations, Ethnic and Racial Studies, Armed Forces & Society, Nations and Nationalism, Critical Policy Studies, Mediterranean Politics and Turkish Studies.
+I have published articles in such journals as European Political Science Review, European Sociological Review, European Journal of International Relations, Ethnic and Racial Studies, Armed Forces & Society, Nations and Nationalism, South European Society and Politics, Mediterranean Politics and Turkish Studies.

-My book, entitled “Ethnic Boundaries in Turkish Politics: The Secular Kurdish Movement and Islam” will be published by New York University Press in 2018.
+I am also the author of “Ethnic Boundaries in Turkish Politics: The Secular Kurdish Movement and Islam” (New York: New York University Press, 2018).

 I have received scholarships, grants and awards from various institutions such as the European Union Center of Excellence (University of Pittsburgh), Fulbright, TUBITAK (The Scientific and Technological Research Council of Turkey), and the Council of Higher Education (Yükseköğretim Kurulu, YÖK).
 I also received 2013 Distinguished Young Scientist Scholarship of Science Academy Association (BAGEP).